-This paper contributes to several strands of the economics literature.
-First, it contributes to the literature on the economics of music by developing a structural model of the music streaming industry.
-Other works have analyzed the impact of Spotify on the industry.
-For instance, Aguiar, Waldfogel, and Waldfogel (2021) use reduced-form analysis to identify bias in the rankings of songs on Spotify's New Music Friday playlist.
+I contribute to multiple strands of the economics literature.
+First, I contribute to research on the economics of music by developing a structural model of the music streaming industry.

+Aguiar, Waldfogel, and Waldfogel (2021) use reduced-form analysis to identify bias in the rankings of songs on Spotify's New Music Friday playlist.
 They find that higherranked songs tend to perform better after placement on the playlist, which suggests that curators are looking to maximize streams for their playlist.
 They also find that the curators of this playlist tend to favor songs by women and from independent labels, because they rank higher than their post-placement performance would suggest.
 Benner and Waldfogel (2016) use a difference-in-differences design to estimate how the digitization of recorded music has affected the release strategy of record labels.
 They find that, after digitization, major labels both release fewer albums and become more reliant on previously successful artists; conversely, independent labels release more albums.
-I extend these papers by applying these insights on Spotify playlists and digitization and embedding them in a structural model of the industry.
+Aguiar and Waldfogel (2021) estimate the effect of including a song on a Spotify playlist using a regression discontinuity and instrumental variable design.

 This paper also builds on Aguiar and Waldfogel (2018), who develop a structural model of the digital music industry.
-They model consumer demand for digital music across countries and estimate the fixed cost of entry under three scenarios: perfect quality foresight, no quality foresight, and imperfect quality foresight, in which firms know their songs' quality, with some forecasting error.
-They estimate this fixed cost as the expected revenue of the worst-performing song, and find that the fixed cost is higher when rightsholders have no quality foresight.
+They model consumer demand for digital music across countries and estimate the fixed cost of entry under three scenarios: perfect quality foresight, no quality foresight, and imperfect quality foresight, in which firms know their songs' quality with some forecasting error.
+They estimate this fixed cost as the expected revenue of the worst-performing song and find that the fixed cost is higher when rightsholders have no quality foresight.
 Their counterfactual analysis finds that tripling the number of songs available to consumers under imperfect foresight adds nearly 20 times as much consumer surplus as doing so under perfect foresight.
-I extend this model to the music streaming industry by modifying the choice structure to reflect the streaming industry, incorporating a recommender system in the model, and introducing forward-looking rightsholders.
+I extend this model to the music streaming industry by modifying the choice structure to reflect the streaming industry, incorporating a recommender system in the model, and introducing forwardlooking rightsholders.
+I adjust the fixed cost is the expected revenue of the worstperforming song.
+This paper also incorporates the effects of changing business models on labels and artists.
+Most services use a pro rata model (paying artists by share of total streams), which some argue unfairly favors superstar heavy rotation.
+Bergantiños and Moreno-Ternero (2025) provides game-theoretic foundations for both the pro rata system and an alternative "user-centric" payout, where each user's fee is split only among the artists they personally listen to.
+They explore hybrid models that lie between these two extremes, aiming to better align incentives of platforms, fans, and musicians.
+I explore a similar set of business models affect song characteristics.
+This line of research speaks to emerging industry experiments with user-centric payments and other schemes to make streaming income more equitable for diverse artists.
+Mortimer, Nosko, and Sorensen (2012) examine the impact of file-sharing on sales of recorded music and on the demand for live concert performances.
+They suggest that while file-sharing reduced album sales, it simultaneously increased demand for concerts, especially for smaller artists.